The AI trap most organisations fall Into: How to blend human wisdom with AI power

 Key Takeaways

-🎯 Human Oversight Isn't Optional: Your AI needs guardrails like a junior dev needs code review.
+🎯 Human Oversight Isn't Optional: Your AI needs guardrails, just like a junior developer needs code review.
 Build it into your process from day one.

 🔄 Feedback Loops Are Everything: Every human intervention should make your system smarter.
-Design for learning, not just doing.
+Learning design, not just doing.

 📈 Measure, Adjust, Repeat: Track everything, but focus on metrics that matter to your business outcomes.